 OPEB plan fiduciary net position.
-Detailed information about the THIS plan fiduciary net position is available in the separately issued THIS financial report.
+Detailed information about the THIS plan fiduciary net position is available in the separately issued THIS financial report: www.ilga.gov/reports/

 Payable to the OPEB plan.
-The District had no outstanding amount of contributions to the THIS plan for the year ended June 30, 2021.
+The District had no outstanding amount of contributions to the THIS plan for the year ended June 30, 2022.